-- Qualifications are regarded more highly in the hospitality industry than the retail industry; 31 per 100 workers in hospitality are enrolled in qualifications and skill sets, compared with just 5 per 100 workers in retail. - In hospitality, chef and kitchenhand are the main qualified jobs whereas the Cert III in retail is the dominant qualification in retail. - Qualifications in both industries tend to be concentrated in specific trade occupations (e.g. chef) and some professional occupations (e.g. accountant, HR manager, etc.). - Changes to training subsidies for retail and hospitality traineeships contributed to a significant decline in qualifications in the industries, but recently 'free TAFE'-type initiatives in different states have been made available for some occupations (e.g. cookery). - Companies in both industries have moved towards the use of in-house, on-line, customised staff development programs that do not result in employees obtaining nationally recognised qualifications. - The low uptake of nationally recognised qualifications in the industries contributes to the following issues: - The general view that these are 'unskilled' industries lacking meaningful career opportunities. - People working in these industries are unable to formally demonstrate acquired skills to other prospective employers. - When recruiting new employees, companies must rely on their understanding of inhouse training of other companies to make judgements about skills acquisition of applicants.
+- Qualifications are regarded more highly in the hospitality industry than the retail industry; 31 per 100 workers in hospitality are enrolled in qualifications and skill sets, compared with just 5 per 100 workers in retail. - Qualifications in both industries tend to be concentrated in specific trade occupations (e.g. chef) and some professional occupations (e.g. accountant, HR manager, etc.). - Companies in both industries have moved towards the use of in-house, on-line, customised staff development programs that do not result in employees obtaining nationally recognised qualifications. - The low uptake of nationally recognised qualifications in the industries contributes to the following issues: - The general view that these are 'unskilled' industries lacking meaningful career opportunities. - People working in these industries are unable to formally demonstrate acquired skills to other prospective employers. - When recruiting new employees, companies must rely on their understanding of inhouse training of other companies to make judgements about skills acquisition of applicants.